alllexxx1/difference-calculator/README.md

 A difference calculator is a program that determines the difference between two data structures.

 Utility features:
-Support for different input formats: yaml, json
+Support for different input formats: yaml, json.
-Report generation in the form of plain text, stylish and json
+Report generation in the form of plain text, stylish and json.

 ## 🗂 Stylish format